Archibald crowned endurance champion

 Archibald's win was already assured before she powered to an impressive first place in the elimination race.

-"It feels like a really big deal if I'm honest," said Archibald, who won Olympic Madison gold in the summer.
+"It feels like a really big deal if I'm honest," said Archibald, who won Olympic Madison gold in the summer."

+She added: "I'm so happy with the springboard of the Olympics and everything I've carried through from there."

+Meanwhile, Britain's triple Olympic gold medallist Ed Clancy was given a rousing send-off in his last race before retirement.

 Archibald topped the standings with 145 points, while Kirsten Wild of the Netherlands was second on 100 points.